watertap-org/watertap/docs/technical_reference/unit_models/ion_exchange_0D.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 The model requires the user has either Langmuir or Freundlich isotherm equilibrium parameters for their specific system.
+Variables in the following equations and their corollary in the WaterTAP model are defined in a following section.

 Langmuir
 ++++++++